pairshaped/curlingio-docs/blog/2026-02-15-bilingual-by-design.md

 slug: bilingual-by-design
 title: 'Bilingual by Design'
 authors: [dave]
-tags: [v3, i18n, gleam, architecture]
+tags: [foundation, i18n, gleam, architecture]
 ---

 Curling IO serves hundreds of clubs across Canada, where English and French aren't optional, they're official languages.
 A club in Quebec needs a fully French experience.
 A national organization like Curling Canada needs both.
 Rails has mature i18n support and Version 2 has been fully bilingual from the start, but after a decade of maintaining around 10,000 YAML translation keys, we've hit the limits of what that approach can catch: missing keys, missing translations, and unused keys that accumulate silently over time.